-Members of the Council commit to standards of practice that assure clients, the public and media, employees, and business partners and vendors the highest level of professionalism and ethical conduct in every relationship with a Council member.
-This commitment is a requirement for application and continued membership in the Council.
+Members of the PR Council commit to standards of practice that assure clients, the public and media, employees, and business partners and vendors the highest level of professionalism and ethical conduct in every relationship with a Member of the PRC.
+This commitment is a requirement for application and continued membership in the PRC.

 Our overriding principle is that openness and transparency not only are in the public interest, they are also necessary tools for meeting our clients’ objectives.
 Members of the PR Council embrace our responsibilities to promote open and transparent dialogue.
 We carry out our business in accordance with the following code of ethics and principles that guide our relationships with clients and the public.

 1. We adhere to the highest standards of ethics in the public relations profession.

 The employees of public relations firms are members of a profession which has well-established guidelines for ethical behavior through professional organizations such as PRSA and the PR Council as well as within their individual firms.
 We expect each of our employees to commit themselves to those guidelines, and advise our clients’ communications professionals to do so as well.